mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 16.6.2015
+* Reduced the number of threads for simple operations -> there the thread handling overhead is higher than the benefit.

 Date: 15.6.2015
 * New Median functions (row and column wise)
 * New property to have vector like access to the matrix.